Offboarding checklist for structured exit management

 Week after termination

-• Prepare paperwork: First of all, make sure that the notice of termination has been received or handed over correctly and that the responsible persons have been instructed to prepare important documents such as job references or references.
+- Prepare paperwork: First, make sure that the termination has been received or handed over correctly and that the responsible persons have been instructed to prepare important documents such as employment references or references.

-• Formalities: Clarify important organisational questions, e.g. which holiday entitlement still exists, what results from this as the last working day and which outstanding payments the employee is still entitled to.
+- Formalities: Clarify important organizational questions. e.g. what vacation entitlement still exists, what results from this as the last working day and what outstanding payments the employee is still entitled to.

-• Communication: Inform your direct colleagues about the dismissal.
-This way, they can get an early idea of which tasks have to be taken over and in which areas a detailed handover is necessary.
+- Communication: Inform the direct colleagues about the termination.
+This allows them to get an early picture of which tasks need to be taken over and in which areas a detailed handover is necessary.

-• Plan backfill: Discuss with the supervisor whether a backfill is necessary and prepare the recruiting process.
+- Plan the replacement: Discuss with the supervisor whether a replacement is necessary and prepare the recruiting process.

-• Offboarding checklist for employee: Start the offboarding process on the employee's side and hand out a corresponding offboarding checklist with to-dos.
+- Offboarding checklist for employees: Start the offboarding process on the employee's side and hand out a corresponding offboarding checklist with to-dos.

 2 weeks before the last working day

-• Plan remaining time: Plan the remaining days together (HR, employee, supervisor, ...).
-When should the remaining holiday be taken, which specialist tasks should still be taken part in, how should outstanding payments be processed, etc.
+- Plan remaining time: Plan the remaining days together (HR, employee, supervisor, etc.).
+When should the remaining vacation be taken, which specialist tasks should still be participated in, how should outstanding payments be processed, etc.

-• Start knowledge transfer: Make sure that the transfer of knowledge has been discussed and agreed with all stakeholders and that an appropriate process is set in motion.
+- Start knowledge transfer: Make sure that the transfer of knowledge has been discussed and coordinated with all parties involved and that a corresponding process is initiated.

-• Communication: Inform all other departments about the departure of the employee.
-Also point out ways to maintain contact between the employee and the company after the departure.
+- Communication: Inform all other specialist departments about the departure of the employee.
+Also show ways in which contact between employees and the company can be maintained after the departure.

 Last working week

-• Knowledge & data transfer: Make sure that the handover is completed and that there is enough time to answer open questions.
-At the same time, all documents should be transferred from private storage to central company networks and important correspondence and account access should be handed over to the supervisor or colleagues.
+- Knowledge & data transfer: Make sure that the handover is completed and that there is enough time to answer any open questions.
+At the same time, all documents should now also be transferred from private storage to central company networks and important correspondence and account access should be handed over to the supervisor or colleagues.

-• Exit interviews: The last week also provides the appropriate setting for final official interviews.
-The offboarding discussion with the HR department is a good way to get feedback from employees on the offboarding process and the company in general.
-The appraisal interview with the supervisor, on the other hand, can provide helpful input on areas for improvement in the technical department or internal communication.
+- Exit interviews: The last week also provides a suitable setting for final official discussions.
+The offboarding interview with the HR department is a good opportunity to gather feedback from employees on the offboarding process and the company in general.
+On the other hand, the employee review with the supervisor can provide helpful input on opportunities for improvement in the specialist department or internal communication.

 Last working day

-• Documents: Check that all documents are correctly signed and stamped and hand over all documents.
+- Documents: Check whether all documents are correctly signed and stamped and hand over all documents.

-• Technical offboarding: As part of the technical offboarding, collect the equipment and work materials previously handed out and document the return accordingly.
+- Technical Offboarding: As part of technical offboarding, take back the equipment and work materials previously handed out and document the return accordingly.

-• Completing the handover: Once again reconcile together that all contacts and access to accounts have been transferred and block the individual accesses to software and web services.
+- Concluding the handover: Double-check together that all contacts and account accesses have been transferred and block the individual accesses to software and web services.

 After last working day

-• Communication: Inform important external contacts (partners, clients, etc.) about the departure and introduce the successor if necessary.
+- Communication: Inform important external contacts (partners, customers, etc.) about the departure and, if necessary, introduce the successor.

-• IT check: Make sure that all accesses have been transferred and locked.
+- IT review: Make sure that all accesses have been transferred and blocked.

-• Update information: Update all relevant places (internal wiki, organigram, etc.).
-Use the feedback from the interviews to optimise your offboarding concept.
+- Update information: Update all relevant locations (internal wiki, organizational chart, etc.).
+Use the feedback from the discussions to optimize your offboarding concept.

-• Reuse equipment: Inventory returned equipment & furniture and ensure that it is reused wisely or disposed of or sold as appropriate.
+- Continue using equipment: Inventory returned devices & furniture and ensure that they are reused effectively or, if necessary, disposed of or sold.